Universal Hitchin moduli spaces

 We fix a smooth oriented compact surface $\Sigma$.
 We also consider a connected semisimple complex Lie group $G$, with Lie algebra $\glie$, and fix an antiholomorphic involution $\tau$ of $G$ defining a maximal compact subgroup $K:=G^\tau\subset G$, with Lie algebra $\liek$.

 Let $E_G$ be a smooth principal $G$-bundle over $\Sigma$.
-Let $\DDD$ be the space of connections on $E_G$, equipped with the constant complex structure \eqref{eq:bfJ}.
-Let $\JJJ$ be the space of complex structures on $\Sigma$ compatible with the given orientation.
+Let $\DDD$ be the space of connections on $E_G$, equipped with the constant complex structure \eqref{eq:bfJ}, and $\JJJ$ the space of complex structures on $\Sigma$ that are compatible with the given orientation.
 Consider the space

 endowed with the product complex structure